agileWaterFail/springboot-bigquery-app/README.txt

     Update credentials.properties to point at your json file and specify your project id

+    Setup your own postgres db to run on PORT 5432 - update application.properties to match your credentials

 2) Exposed endpoints and their usage
     POST:
         http://localhost:8080/search/byYear/